and. . . . . for Parents, Artists, or for Anyone Interested in Creative Processes

 BCATA members have also made contributions to help us understand ways to work with the new B.C. curriculum.
 INSTRUCTIONAL EXAMPLES have now been uploaded to the Ministry site.

 B.C. teachers can also find interesting educational resources on sites from other provinces.
-For example:

 Examples of Teaching Resources from Major Museums, Galleries, and Online Platforms